Coder-RD/Java_Challenge/README.md

 A string is considered balanced when every opening bracket has a corresponding closing bracket in the correct order.

-The three supported bracket pairs are:
+The supported bracket pairs are:

     ()
     {}
     []

-A **Stack** follows the **LIFO (Last In, First Out)** principle, which makes it suitable for checking nested brackets.
+A **Stack** follows the **LIFO (Last In, First Out)** principle, making it suitable for checking nested brackets.

 ### 🧠 Problem-Solving Approach

-1. Read each input string until the end of the file.
+1. Read each input string.
 2. Create a stack to store opening brackets.
 3. Traverse the string character by character.
-4. Push every opening bracket onto the stack.
+4. Push opening brackets onto the stack.
-5. When a closing bracket is encountered, check the top element of the stack.
+5. When a closing bracket is encountered, check the top element.
 6. If the brackets match, remove the opening bracket using `pop()`.
 7. If they do not match, the string is unbalanced.
-8. After processing the complete string, check whether the stack is empty.
+8. After processing the string, check whether the stack is empty.
-9. Print `true` for a balanced string and `false` otherwise.
+9. Print `true` for balanced strings and `false` otherwise.

 ### 🎯 Learning Outcome

-Through this challenge, I practiced how to:
+Through this challenge, I practiced:

-- Understand the Stack data structure.
+- Understanding the Stack data structure.
-- Apply the LIFO principle.
+- Applying the LIFO principle.
-- Use `push()`, `pop()`, and `peek()`.
+- Using `push()`, `pop()`, and `peek()`.
-- Match different types of brackets.
+- Matching different types of brackets.
-- Process strings character by character.
+- Processing strings character by character.
-- Validate nested structures.
+- Validating nested structures.
-- Handle multiple inputs until EOF.
+- Handling multiple inputs.
-- Improve logical and data-structure-based problem-solving skills.
+- Improving logical and data-structure-based problem solving.

 ### 📂 Files Added